Tower block: Towers in the park and microdistricts

+Developments by region

 Asia

 Residential tower complexes are common in Asian countries such as China, India, Bangladesh, Indonesia, Taiwan, Singapore, Japan, Pakistan, Iran and South Korea, as urban densities are very high.
 In Singapore and urban Hong Kong, land prices are so high that a large portion of the population lives in high-rise apartments.
 In fact, over 60% of Hong Kong residents live in apartments, many of them condominiums.
 Of them in 2020, 2,112,138 were identified residents of public housing, which is 28% of the total population.

 Sarah Williams Goldhagen (2012) celebrated the work of innovative architecture firms such as WOHA (based in Singapore), Mass Studies (based in Seoul), Amateur Architecture Studio (based in Hangzhou, China), and the New York City-based Steven Holl in the transformation of residential towers into "vertical communities" or "vertical cities in the sky" providing aesthetic, unusually designed silhouettes on the skyline, comfortable private spaces and attractive public spaces.
 None of these "functional, handsome, and humane high-rise residential buildings" are affordable housing.

 China

 The 2012 Pritzker Prize was awarded to Chinese architect Wang Shu.
 Among his winning designs is the Vertical Courtyard Apartments, six 26-story towers by his architectural firm Amateur Architecture Studio built in Hangzhou.
-"These towers were designed to house two-story apartments, in which every inhabitant would enjoy “the illusion of living on the second floor”, accomplished by folding concrete floor planes (like “bamboo mats,” claims the firm), so that every third story opens into a private courtyard.
+"These towers were designed to house two-story apartments, in which every inhabitant would enjoy "the illusion of living on the second floor", accomplished by folding concrete floor planes (like "bamboo mats," claims the firm), so that every third story opens into a private courtyard.
 In the larger towers, the two-story units are stacked slightly askew, adding to the visual interest of the variegated façades (Goldhagen 2012)."